CCI-Tools/cate/docs/source/about.rst

    into the system.
 In the future, this will be the recommended way to use Cate for most users.

 .. warning::
-   The Cate SaaS is still in development.
+   The Cate cloud service is still in development.
 A demo can be accessed at: https://cate.climate.esa.int .
    Currently, users will need to apply for access.